ItsAMeMarcel/adabas-natural-code-samples/Unix File Transfer/README.md

 ## Requirements ##

-You can use Entire Connection of NaturalONE as client.
+You can use Entire Connection or NaturalONE as client.
 For NaturalONE you need the following setup:

 * NaturalONE version 9.2.1 Fix 5 or newer
 * Natural on Linux 9.2.1 Fix 6 or newer